GallowsDove/just-nvim/README.md

 ### Custom Keybindings

 Keybindings can be added to keymaps.lua.
-Keypas specific to LSP should be added to lsp-keymaps.lua.
+Keybindings specific to LSP should be added to lsp-keymaps.lua.

 | Keybind         | Action                                 |
 |:---------------:|:--------------------------------------:|